ChereeNielson/MovieMate/README.md

 ---
 ### Your MovieMate Access

-Click here for your [MovieMate](https://bootcampmoviemate.herokuapp.com/) access.
+Click here to create your [MovieMate](https://bootcampmoviemate.herokuapp.com/) account and start sharing your favorite movies with your mates!

 ---
 ### APIs